Dental Clinics to provide emergency oral health care

 We offer opportunities to prepare for dental school, pursue a dental degree, continue your education, and advance your training and career as a dental professional.

-Community oral health activities are an important part of both our education and service mission, and we operate outreach sites throughout the region.
+Community oral health activities are an important and critical part of both our education and service mission, and we operate outreach sites throughout the state and region.

 We are the only dental school in the northern tier of states between Wisconsin and the Pacific Northwest, making us a regional resource to five states for dental education, service, and treatment.